Tempe Directory of Historic Buildings

 Also during the first organized meeting, the pink rose was chosen, as well as the club colors pink and green, which are still used today.
-Mrs. C. C. Cash was the first President, residing for two years and actively working for the club for many years.
-The new club’s stated purpose was, "To enable women to work more efficiently for the benefit of the schools and the city in general".
-This mission statement is at the heart of the Tempe Woman’s Club’s significant relationship to the community, and the continuing commitment to the betterment of life here in Tempe.
+Mrs. C. C. Cash was the first president, residing for two years and actively working for the club for many years.
+The club’s stated purpose was, "to enable women to work more efficiently for the benefit of the schools and the city in general".
+This mission statement is at the heart of the Tempe Woman’s Club’s significant relationship to the community and the continuing commitment to the betterment of life here in Tempe.

-The work of the Tempe Woman’s Club was underway.
-The ladies immediately surveyed Tempe for its worst eye-sores and reported them to the Marshall, who promised to speak to the owners.
+The ladies immediately surveyed Tempe for its worst eyesores and reported them to the town marshall, who promised to speak to the owners.
 One community involvement project example included the Tempe Buttes, which had become a dumping ground.
 The Woman’s Club organized a group of volunteers to clean it up.
-On the school playgrounds, they also quickly pin-pointed problems of sanitation and lack of supervision.
+On the school playgrounds they also quickly pinpointed problems of sanitation and lack of supervision.

-The early years saw approximately ¼ of their time and energy spent on finding places to meet.
+The early years saw approximately a quarter of their time and energy spent on finding places to meet.
 Finally, in 1928, they found a lot at Mill Avenue and Lovers Lane (now 13th Street), and voted to buy it.
 Shortly after their purchase, they heard that the American Legion was about to build their clubhouse.
-The Woman’s club negotiated to collaborate on building construction with the American Legion, but in the end, it ultimately fell through, and then decided to build on the lot at Mill and 13th Street.
+The Woman’s club negotiated to collaborate on building construction with the American Legion, but in the end, it ultimately fell through.
+They decided to build on the lot at Mill and 13th Street.

 Mrs. J. C. Grimes wrote a memorandum some years later in which she recalls, "There was some criticism about buying a lot (Mill and 13th St.) way out there, as some of the ladies would never attend a meeting if they had to go that far.
 But there weren’t many two-car families in those days, and it probably meant walking about five extra blocks.
 The lot now seems very close to the old town-center."

-November 4, 1936 saw the Incorporation of the Club with every member owning one share of the building.
-On November 8, the Clubhouse Dedication Ceremony, arranged by Mrs. Bertleson, Mrs. Wexler, and Mrs. Vihel, took place.
-At this ceremony, Dr. Grady Gammage, President of the Arizona Teacher’s College (now Arizona State University) gave the main address, the Arizona State Teacher’s College band played, Reverend Gorsage gave the invocation, Thanks Anderson spoke, and the American Legion presented the Tempe Woman’s Club with an American flag.
+November 4, 1936 saw the incorporation of the club with every member owning one share of the building.
+On Nov.
+8, the clubhouse dedication ceremony, arranged by Mrs. Bertleson, Mrs. Wexler, and Mrs. Vihel, took place.
+At this ceremony, Dr. Grady Gammage, president of the Arizona Teacher’s College (now Arizona State University) gave the main address.
+The Arizona State Teacher’s College band played.
+Reverend Gorsage gave the invocation.
+Thanks Anderson spoke and the American Legion presented the Tempe Woman’s Club with an American flag.